 The following questions are designed to peel back the layers.
 They help you move from a general discussion about what a company does to a specific conversation about the challenges they face and why those challenges matter.
 This is how you connect their needs to your solution in a meaningful way.

-Assess Their Current Situation
+Questions to Understand Their Current Situation

 Before you can identify problems, you need a clear picture of the present.
 Your first step is to understand their current processes, tools, and workflows.
 This context is the foundation for the entire conversation.
 Asking the right questions here helps you understand what motivates a customer and can even make them realize they have a need they didn't know about.
 A solid grasp of their "before" state allows you to tailor the rest of your sales discovery process effectively.